$3m deal charges UNSW drive for an integrated renewables future

 UNSW Sydney’s $3m deal with Providence Asset Group will accelerate research into reliable energy networks and fund a new centre supporting global development of renewables markets.

 UNSW Sydney has signed a deal worth more than $3 million with renewables asset manager Providence Asset Group (PAG) as part of a 10-year commitment to joint research and collaboration in sustainable energy technologies.

 “UNSW is one of the world’s leading research and technology hubs for renewable energy innovation.
-Partnering with UNSW through NEIRC will enable us to fast-track our goals with collaboration on multiple levels,” Mr Sun said.
+Partnering with UNSW through HERC will enable us to fast-track our goals with collaboration on multiple levels,” Mr Sun said.

 Professor Brian Boyle, Deputy Vice-Chancellor, Enterprise at UNSW, said: “The significance of this investment from PAG is that it demonstrates the relevance of UNSW technologies and capability to the growing renewable energy sector in Australia and overseas.
 It’s also a strong endorsement of the partnership model adopted by the knowledge exchange team at UNSW to translate our expertise into social and economic impact and benefit.”